bash/terminal-unsolicited-reports/readme.md

 [source][xterm-ctrlseqs]

 ## Ⅱ. Terminal Survey
-This is how terminals currently react to proposed sequences that would enable / disable continous reporting:

-* xterm.js: —
-* iTerm2: TODO
-* Terminal.app: TODO
-* Alacritty: —
-* Contour: —
-* vte: —
-* Konsole: —
-* foot: —
-* xterm: —
-* WezTerm: TODO
-* kitty: —
-* Rio: —
+The following terminals do something when encountering the new sequences:
 * rxvt-unicode: Sets background to pink because `?+` and `?-` are unrecognzied colors.
 * Terminology: Reports the current color (It recognizes anything that starts with `?` as a one-time query).
+* zellij: Reports the current color for `OSC 4` (It recognizes anything that starts with `?` as a one-time query).

+The following terminals do nothing when encountering the new sequences:
+* xterm.js
+* iTerm2
+* Terminal.app
+* Alacritty
+* Contour
+* vte
+* Konsole
+* foot
+* xterm
+* kitty
+* Rio
+* tmux
+* st
+* JediTerm
-* tmux: —
+* WezTerm
-* mintty: TODO
+* Linux console

+TODO:
-* st: —
+* mintty

 Tested using [test.py](./test.py).